 A great go-to recipe to make the most delicious homemade Pizza dough.
 Whether you like your crust thin and crispy or thick and chewy, I’ve got you covered.
-With only 6 ingredients this perfect vegan pizza dough will make you never want to order pizza again!
+With only 6 ingredients this easy vegan pizza dough will make you never want to order pizza again!

 Every great pizza begins with a great crust.
 And we all know that people can be pretty particular about its thickness, texture and let’s not forget the pizza toppings.

 Well, now you can make your pizza dough any way you like, bake it just right, and fix it with different toppings to please the whole family.

 I also love that I can make a few batches of this dough, all at the same time and freeze it.
 Then whenever that pizza craving arises, from anyone in the family, I am all set!